devyash2930/ShopSync-SE/README.md

 </table>

 ## 🙏 Acknowledgements <a name="Acknowledgement"></a>
 We would like to thank Professor Dr Timothy Menzies for helping us understand the process of building a good Software Engineering project.
-We would also like to thank the teaching assistants Xiao Ling, Andre Lustosa, Kewen Peng, Weichen Shi for their support throughout the project.
+We would also like to thank the teaching assistants Rahul Yedida, Andre Lustosa, Sam Gilson, Xueqi (Sherry) Yang, and Yasitha Rajapaksha for their support throughout the project.
-We would also like to extend our gratitude to previous group : https://github.com/rohan22shah/slash-phase3
+We would also like to extend our gratitude to the previous group: https://github.com/rohan22shah/slash-phase3
 - [https://streamlit.io/](https://streamlit.io/)
 - [https://shields.io/](https://shields.io/)